jkim574/Seq2Seq-Transformer/README.md

 ## Training

 The model was trained using the Stochastic Gradient Descent (SGD) optimizer and CrossEntropyLoss loss function.
 The train_loop function was used to train the model for a specified number of epochs.
 The function includes a validation_loop to evaluate the model's performance on a validation set after each epoch.
 The model was trained for 10 epochs on the provided dataset.
+It uses custom Positional Encoding, Encoder-Decoder Transformer blocks, and target masking for effective training.

 ## Evaluation